 There is clear evidence that sprinklers can be effective in rapidly controlling and stopping the spread of fires.

-Dorset & Wiltshire Fire and Rescue Service actively promotes the inclusion of fire sprinklers within homes as well as in commercial or public buildings, such as schools.
+As a Service, we actively promote the inclusion of fire sprinklers within homes as well as in commercial or public buildings, such as schools.
 We work with our local authority building control departments to consider the use of sprinklers where appropriate.

 - Reduce fire deaths and fire related injuries